-A Fellow of the American College of Surgeons, Dr. Jesus Esquivel is a surgical oncologist as well as Medical Director of International Oncology Initiatives for Cancer Treatment Centers of America® (CTCA).
+A Fellow of the American College of Surgeons, Dr. Jesus Esquivel is a surgical oncologist at our hospital near Atlanta, as well as Medical Director of International Oncology Initiatives for Cancer Treatment Centers of America® (CTCA).

 Prior to joining CTCA, Dr. Esquivel spent nearly eight years as Director of the Peritoneal Surface Malignancies Program at St. Agnes Health Care Hospital in Baltimore, MD.
 He was a Cancer Liaison Physician with the American College of Surgeons from 2005 to 2008.
 Prior to then, he spent five years in general and oncology surgery in Washington, D.C.

 Dr. Esquivel earned a medical degree from the Universidad Autonoma de Tamaulipas in Mexico.
 After completing a medical internship in Mexico City, he moved to the United States and completed a surgical internship at Washington Hospital Center in Washington, D.C.